 3. Brown rice

 8. Black rice (Forbidden rice)

 10. Thai sticky rice

 Long Grain Rice (White)

-Check for your desired strength, add more water if you want it to be softer or just put down and it’s done.
+Check for your desired strength, add more water if you want it to be softer, or just put it down and it’s done.
 Easy.
 However, many of the other types of rice I’m about to show you cook differently.

 So if you are cooking basmati, unlike long grain, have it in mind that you are not leaving it unattended to.

 Short Grain Rice (Plumpy)